Alison Zilversmit (Divinity Shaw Scholar)

 Research summary

 My broader research interests lie in how British Anglican mission agencies constructed and incorporated ideas of “charity,” “humanitarianism,” and “development” into their missiologies in the twentieth century, paying especial attention to how such mission-aid entangles global colonial and post-colonial power-dynamics.
-My work embraces a multi-disciplinary approach, drawing on her background in modern Christian theology and history, anthropology of religion, Western philosophy, and post-colonial theory.
+My work embraces a multi-disciplinary approach, drawing on my background in modern Christian theology and history, anthropology of religion, Western philosophy, and post-colonial theory.

 Current research interests